ugurdar/PwCPoland-Why-R-2021-Hackathon/README.md

 statistics of the similarity values of true matched texts in train set.
 After obtained the optimal cut value, the proposed classifier proposed_matcher() function returns the labels of the texts considered to be similar.
 The accuracy and F1 score  for train set of our proposed method are 0.9912 and 0.9946, respectively.

-Please see our submission in [WhyR - PwC Hackathon.R](https://github.com/ugurdar/PwCPoland/blob/main/WhyR%20-%20PwC%20Hackathon.R).
+Please see our submission in [WhyR - PwC Hackathon.R](https://github.com/ugurdar/PwCPoland/blob/main/WhyR%20-%20PwC%20Hackathon.R) and the our predictions in [valid-submission.csv](https://github.com/ugurdar/PwCPoland/blob/main/valid-submission.csv).